Crops API

 Key behaviours:

-• The generated crop is a real crop page, identical to one an editor would create manually.
-It appears in the asset's Crops table in the admin, is independently selectable in the picker, and can be adjusted by an editor at any time.
+• The generated crop is a library crop: it appears in the asset's Crops table in the admin, is independently selectable in the picker, and can be adjusted by an editor at any time.

 • Never overwrites an editor-curated crop.
 If an editor has already positioned the crop manually, that crop is returned unchanged.